dwblair/civic-stand/README.md

 civic-stand
 ===========

-A design for a low-cost, open source standing desk alternative
+A design for a low-cost, open source standing desk alternative.